balena-io/docs/pages/tools/python-sdk.md

 ```
 ### Function: restart(uuid)

-Restart a device.
+Restart a user application container on device.
 This function only works if you log in using credentials or Auth Token.

 #### Args:
     uuid (str): device uuid.